-Celery, a vegetable originally from saline coastal regions in both Europe and Asia, is one of the most popular cooking vegetables, and has been used by the culinary world for centuries.
+Celery, a vegetable originally from saline coastal regions of Europe and Asia, is one of the most popular cooking vegetables and has been used by the culinary world for centuries.
 Today, is it frequently found in household kitchens, where it is valued for its distinct crunch.
-However, there is not as much awareness of its immense nutritional and medicinal value.
-Learn more about celery, from its history and medicinal value to its plant characteristics and growing options.
+However, there is not much awareness of its immense nutritional and medicinal value.
+Learn more about celery, from its history and medicinal value to its characteristics and growing options.

 Celery Medicinal Properties

 - Ways to use Capsules, Hot infusions/tisanes, Liquid extracts, Food